Visit Périgueux: a Perigordian’s favorites and our itinerary so you don’t miss a thing

 I love showing my friends and family around the capital of the Dordogne and Périgord Blanc.
 It’s a pleasant city that appeals to all travelers.
 I had to write an article about this little corner of paradise.

-Below, we share with you what to see and do in Périgueux, our 10 must-sees, our ideal walking itinerary for a weekend and our secrets for visiting Périgueux like a local.
+Below, we share with you our 10 must-sees, our ideal walking itinerary for a weekend and our secrets for visiting Périgueux like a local.

 We also relied on my family and our friends in the Périgord region to unearth all these nuggets and bring you the most comprehensive articlepossible.